andreyvit/aidev/README.md

 AI developer: asks GPT-4 to modify an entire folder full of files.

+**Warning**: This README and even parts of the code were written by aidev itself, via GPT-4.
+This is a meta-experiment.
+Always review the generated code before using it in your projects.

 ## Workflow

 The general workflow of using aidev involves the following steps: